 If you are unhappy with the outcome of Stage 1, you can take the matter further and ask that a member of the Corporate Services Team consider the matter.
 They will aim to respond within 20 working days.

 Alternatively call 01304 872322 or email: email@example.com

-We hope our procedure will resolve any problems you may have with the way our services are provided but if you are still dissatisfied you can make a complaint to the Local Government Ombudsman.
-The Local Government Ombudsman is an independent service which investigates complaints against councils.
-You can complain to the Ombudsman at any time however, where possible the Local Government Ombudsman likes to give councils a chance to resolve complaints themselves before he becomes involved.
+We hope our procedure will resolve any problems you may have with the way our services are provided but if you are still dissatisfied you can make a complaint to the Local Government and Social Care Ombudsman.
+Local Government and Social Care Ombudsman is an independent service which investigates complaints against councils.
+You can complain to the Ombudsman at any time however, where possible the Local Government and Social Care Ombudsman likes to give councils a chance to resolve complaints themselves before he becomes involved.

 PO Box 4771

 Tel: 0300 061 0614

 If your complaint is for the Housing Management Service, there is a slightly different process.
 You can find out more here